mongodb/docs/source/reference/mongos.rst

 .. option:: --maxConns <number>

-   Specifies the maximum number of simultaneous connections that :option:`mongos` will accept.
+   Specifies the maximum number of simultaneous connections that :program:`mongos` will accept.
 This setting will have no effect if the value of this setting is higher than your operating system's configured maximum connection tracking threshold.

-   This is particularly useful for :option:`mongos` if you have a client that creates a number of collections but allows them to timeout rather than close the collections.
+   This is particularly useful for :program:`mongos` if you have a client that creates a number of collections but allows them to timeout rather than close the collections.
 When you set :setting:`maxConns`, ensure the value is slightly higher than the